NSSAC/USAID_IPMIL_Biodiversity/field_survey/readme.md

 data.
 This module seeks to standardize the data.
 This is in some sense the dirty part of the entire process.

+# Output
+All standardized data will be stored in `./output/survey.sqlite`.

 ## Expected format
+At minimum, we need the following columns:

 ## Phases of survey
 What do we mean by this, etc.